oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 See rules for [`lt`](#LessThan) and [`eq`](#Equals) for details.

+If at least one operand is non-numeric and the operands have different types, the expression involving the `le` operator is invalid.

 ##### ##subsubsubsubsec And

+If an operand of the `and` operator is not Boolean, the expression is invalid.

 The `and` operator returns true if both the left and right operands evaluate to true, otherwise it returns false.